-4. 04.3 Industrial User Experience Review / Customer feedback in terms of reported impact on the businesses
+5. O4.3 Industrial User Experience Review / Customer feedback in terms of reported impact on the businesses

-The Baltic TRAM project aims to support and encourage innovation and entrepreneurship in the Baltic Sea Region (BSR) especially in the context of Smart Specialization.
-The main objective of the project has been to improve the interaction between the companies and the analytical research facilities and to match and develop a transnational complementary service structure to support research, development and innovation activities in the region.
+The Baltic TRAM project aimed to support and encourage innovation and entrepreneurship in the Baltic Sea Region (BSR) especially in the context of Smart Specialization.
+The main objective of the project was to improve the interaction between the companies and the analytical research facilities and to match and develop a transnational complementary service structure to support research, development and innovation activities in the region.